Home ProjectsKitchen ProjectsProjects

 Pizza Peel Rough Cuts Handle After cutting the maple boards to length, next up was the walnut handle.
 For the handle I cut one end at a 45 degree angle.
 The size of the handle is 2″ x 6″.

-Pizza Peel Assembly Glue Up For glue up I taped a piece of wax paper to my bench.
+Pizza Peel Assembly Glue Up I taped a piece of wax paper to my bench to help with glue up.
 This will help the project from being a mess.

 Pizza Peel Assembly Clamp Up For glue up I used a water proof glue.
 Clamping things up was pretty easy.
 I used a scrap piece of wood to protect the sides.